kedro-org/kedro/docs/source/tutorial/test_a_project.md

 </details>

-The function takes a pandas DataFrame and dictionary of parameters as input, and splits the input data into 4 different data objects as per the parameters provided.
-We recommend following [pytest's anatomy of a test](https://docs.pytest.org/en/7.1.x/explanation/anatomy.html#anatomy-of-a-test) which breaks a test down into 4  steps: arrange, act, assert, and cleanup.
+The function takes a pandas DataFrame and dictionary of parameters as input, and splits the input data into four different data objects as per the parameters provided.
+We recommend following [pytest's anatomy of a test](https://docs.pytest.org/en/7.1.x/explanation/anatomy.html#anatomy-of-a-test) which breaks a test down into four  steps: arrange, act, assert, and cleanup.
 For this specific function, these steps will be:

 1. Arrange: Prepare the inputs `data` and `parameters`.
 2. Act: Make a call to `split_data` and capture the outputs with `X_train`, `X_test`, `Y_train`, and `Y_test`.